 Let’s take a look at the current situation to see if Goldcorp deserves to be in your portfolio.

-Goldcorp reported some ugly numbers for Q2 2016.
-The company had a net loss of US$78 million compared to net earnings of US$392 million in the same period last year.
+Goldcorp had a tough second quarter, despite benefiting from higher gold prices.
+The company reported a net loss of US$78 million compared to net earnings of $392 million in Q2 2015.

 Operating cash flow was US$234 million, down from US$528 million the previous year.

 Much of the pain can be attributed to lower production due to reduced ore grades, a mill shut down at one of its mines, and the exhaustion of surface stockpiles at another.